eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 Windows may seem like an "easy button".
 For Eth Docker, it is anything but, and even for other ways of running a client, there are multiple challenges.
-They can all be overcome, and the [eth wizard project](https://github.com/stake-house/eth2-validator-wizard) aims to do just that.
+They can all be overcome, and the [eth-wizard project](https://github.com/stake-house/eth-wizard) aims to do just that.

 If you wish to run Eth Docker on Windows regardless, these are the steps needed.